Research Interests

 The Juno spacecraft measured Jupiter's gravity field with high precision.
 In our latest article, we show that it is possible to match these gravity measurements with a variety of interior models, except with a very simple two layer model shown on the left.
 However, our five layer reference model remains the most plausible model because of the phase diagram of hydrogen and helium as well as other physical assumptions.
 Machine readable data files for our models are available here: mrt_files_05-28-23.tgz.

-Novel State of Icy Matter Predicted for the Uranus and Neptune: Double Superionicity
+Novel State of Icy Matter Predicted: Double Superionicity

 Iron cores of Super-Earth planets all start crystallizing from center